AparnaIyer06/Python-Pandas-for-Data-Science/README.md

 # Python-Pandas-for-Data-Science
-This repo contains essential Pandas Programs for Data Manipulation, Cleaning and Preprocessing using Python Pandas.
+This repo contains essential Python Pandas Programs for Data Manipulation, Cleaning and Preprocessing.